 In California, VC 12500 violations can lead to severe consequences, including the impoundment of your vehicle.

-While not every instance of driving without a license will result in your car being impounded, it is a possibility if you have prior convictions on your record.
+While not every instance of driving without a license will result in your car or motor vehicle being impounded, it is a possibility if you have prior convictions on your record.

 If the police officers decide to impound your vehicle, they can hold it for up to 30 days.
 During this time period, you will likely have to pay a fee to the vehicle impound lot in order to retrieve your vehicle once the impound period has ended.